ladybug-tools/spider-gbxml-fixer/r0-4-0/gco-get-check-offset/README.md

 Calculate the longest distance from the origin of all the coordinates in the model.

-Numbers of six digits or more may cause rounding errors
+Numbers of six digits or more may cause rounding errors.

 </details>